This post may contain affiliate links. Please read our disclosure policy.

 How to Make Tomato Bisque

-In a large saucepan, cook onion, carrot, celery and garlic in butter and olive oil until tender.
+In a large pot, cook onion, carrot, celery and garlic in butter and olive oil until tender.
 Add tomatoes, water and spices.
 Bring to boil; reduce heat and simmer 15 minutes.

 Remove soup from heat and stir in cream; blend with an immersion blender or in batches in a traditional blender (using a towel to cover the pitcher instead of the lid).
 Return soup to pan and season to taste with salt and pepper, reheat to simmer if needed.